potrepka/Artifact/README.md

 ## Examples

-The images below are generated from a larger image and then cropped after processing.
+The images below are generated from a larger image and cropped after processing.
 Therefore, it may prove effective to apply reflection padding, symmetric padding, or wrap padding to an image prior to processing in order to reduce the effect of unwanted artifacts.

 ### Original